|Carnegie Mellon University||Pittsburgh||Pennsylvania|

 Data scientist is the top job in America, according to Glassdoor, and IBM predicts that demand for data savvy professionals will soar 28% by 2020.
-What this means is the number of all annual job openings in the U.S. will increase by 364,000 to whopping 2,720,000.
-Analysts predict that the top hiring regions will be New York Metro, San Francisco-Silicon Valley, Los Angeles, Chicago, and Washington DC, of course.
+What this means is the number of annual job openings in the U.S. will increase by 364,000 to a staggering 2,720,000.
+Analysts predict that the top hiring regions will be New York Metro, San Francisco-Silicon Valley, Los Angeles, Chicago, and Washington DC.

 Published in 2013, the report goes on to explain that, “the increased amount of data in the world has created many opportunities for the kind of analysis Sheather does.
 Recent advances in technology, such as e-commerce, smart phones, and social networking, are generating new types of data on a scale never seen before—a phenomenon known as “big data.”
 According to some data experts, 90 percent of the data that exists in the world today was created in the last 2 years.
 And society increasingly relies on data to tell us things about the world.”

 This sector is growing so fast that there’s a shortage of talent—yet another reason why data scientists are in demand.
 According to InfoWorld, there aren’t enough data scientists to fill the thousands of available jobs because they’re not trained yet.
 “While computer science programs are on the rise, says IW, “it’s still going to take some time for supply to catch up with demand.”

 “Big data and analytics courses have started making their way into the classroom only in the past couple of years so addressing the data science talent shortage won’t happen overnight.
 The number of job openings will certainly continue to outweigh the number of professionals with a sophisticated understanding of data and analysis to fill those openings over the next couple of years.”